 by Alias (usa.autodesk.com) or ATI (www.amd.com) or AMD (www.amd.com) or Tanuki Software (www.tanukisoftware.com) or uptime software inc or Promise or ATi (www.amd.com).

 Description: Wrapper.exe is not essential for the Windows OS and causes relatively few problems.
-Wrapper.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in a subfolder of the "My Files" folder or in a subfolder of Windows Temp folder (normally C:\Program Files\Alias\Maya6.0\docs\).
+Wrapper.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in a subfolder of the user's "Documents" folder or in a subfolder of Windows folder for temporary files (normally C:\Program Files\Alias\Maya6.0\docs\).

 Known file sizes on Windows 10/8/7/XP are 110,592 bytes (31% of all occurrences), 126,976 bytes and 14 more variants.

 There is no description of the program.
 The program is not visible.
 Wrapper.exe is not a Windows core file.
 The process uses ports to connect to or from a LAN or the Internet.
 Therefore the technical security rating is 68% dangerous, however you should also read the user reviews.

 If Wrapper.exe is located in a subfolder of the user's profile folder, the security rating is 68% dangerous.
 The file size is 135,168 bytes (33% of all occurrences), 110,592 bytes or 16,384 bytes.
 There is no information about the author of the file.
 The program is not visible.
 It is not a Windows system file.
 The software uses ports to connect to or from a LAN or the Internet.